SoaibHaque/streaminglinks/README.md

 # Collaboration

-I'm inviting all the github user to fork this repository.
+I'm inviting all the github users to fork this repository.
 And adding new websites or updating old ones.

 The `list.js` file contains the Streaming services List.